DeathFishAtEase/improved-font/README.md

 This repository contains the **ImprovedFont** font for `Command & Conquer: Red Alert 2` from the [Phobos](https://github.com/Phobos-developers/Phobos) project.

+> Draft status: this project is currently a draft and is under discussion.

 ## Structure

 The font is built from PNG images located in the `src` directory.